markuman/go-redis/README.md

 ### CLUSTER

-`go-redis` support the redis-cluster automatically
+`go-redis` support the redis-cluster automatically (when the redis instance is a cluster).

         >> r = redis('127.0.0.1', 30001)